 Jenny Nijenhuis

-Following a stint in corporate marketing, Nijenhuis ran her own integrated communications design agency until early 2018.
-In 2012 she returned to her art practice working predominantly in sculpture and installation.
-Her many years spent in communications combined with an on-going drive to understand human identity and how this is influenced by religious, political and societal dogma, has led to her current artistic exploration.
-An exploration that seeks to answer questions such as: “Who am I?”; “What is freedom and does it exist?”; “How do we become caught up in the belief that we are what we are merely experiencing?”
+Her extensive background in communications, combined with a profound drive to understand human identity and its susceptibility to religious, political, and societal dogma, fuels her artistic exploration.
+Nijenhuis's work often probes existential questions: “Who am I?”; “What is freedom and does it exist?”; and “How do we become caught up in the belief that we are what we are merely experiencing?”

 Read More